isgrwl/get_amazon_bestsellers/README.md

-#Proof of concept- to be moved to something bigger
+# Proof of concept- will be moved to something bigger